When serving a notice, it is important that you follow the correct procedures.

 A notice or document can be given by:

 - handing it to the tenant or landlord in person

 - handing it to somebody aged 16 or over at the tenant's or landlord's residential or business address

 - personally putting it in the tenant's or landlord's letterbox, in an envelope addressed to them

-- emailing it to the tenant, landlord or agent at the email address they have specified for receiving that notice or document when consenting to service by email
+- emailing it to the tenant, landlord or agent at the email address they have specified for receiving that notice or document when giving consent to service by email

 - if the tenant or landlord is a corporation, emailing or posting it, or handing it to a person aged 16 or over at the corporation's address.

-Where there are two or more tenants or landlords, the notice or document may be given to either one and does not need to be given to both.
+Where there are two or more tenants or landlords, the notice or document may be given to either one.
+It does not need to be given to both.